Module pl.stringx

 rpartition (s, ch)

-partition the string p using last occurance of a delimiter
+partition the string p using last occurrence of a delimiter

 Parameters: